EmmanuelAttah1/VideoSearch/README.md

   - **components/**: Contains UI components (e.g., Comment, MyIcon).
   - **pages/**: Contains the video search page and video details page.
   - **api.js**: Handles API integration with the YouTube Data API.

+## API Rate Limiting and Error Handling

+- **Rate Limits**: The app includes handling for API rate limits to stay within the YouTube Data API’s request quotas.
+- **Error Handling**: Errors from the YouTube API are logged, and the user receives feedback if data cannot be fetched.

 ## Known Limitations